adamgoose/angular-webdis/readme.md

 ### .onMessage(data, channel)

 Register a callback for subscription messages.
-This method actually triggers the subscription XHR Request.
+This method triggers the subscription XHR Request.

 - **data**: Message data.
 - **channel**: Channel subscribed to.